noofny/pet-rego-challenge/README.md

 <img height="100px" src="./pics/logo-setup.png">

-Todo.
+Todo...
+- Visual Studio 2017
+- DotNetCore
+- Docker
+- ELK container (seb/elk)

 ## Usage

-Todo.
+Todo...
+- Build the code
+- Run the code
+- The site runs on localhost on port 5000

 ## Future Improvements

-- Caching - whilst I understand this to be one of the core constraints of REST architecture, I have ommitted it in order to work within time contraints (plus it wasn't mentioned in the brief).
-I woukd implement this at the service layer in order to minimize the calls being made to the data source.
+- Caching - whilst I understand this to be one of the core constraints of REST architecture, I have omitted it in order to work within time constraints (plus it wasn't mentioned in the brief).
+I would implement this at the service layer in order to minimize the calls being made to the data source.
 - Authentication - the solution does not implement any authentication as per the brief.
-The simplest and most common way is basic auth, whereby a set of credentials or a key is sent in the headers and validated on the server prior to performaing any operation.
+The simplest and most common way is basic auth, whereby a set of credentials or a key is sent in the headers and validated on the server prior to performing any operation.
 More complex implementations may involve an OAuth flow.
 One such flow works by the client sending an initial auth request containing set of creds or key which is validated by the server (and possibly with a 3rd party provider) which responds with a session token which may have some expiration time.
-Subsequent requsts from the client contain this token which is used to maintain verification state.
+Subsequent requests from the client contain this token which is used to maintain verification state.
 Finally there would be an operation whereby the client can request the token to be 'refreshed' or re-verified based on a set of creds or a key.
-- Unit testing (mocking) of the actual API controllers has not been done due to time contraints.
+- Unit testing (mocking) of the actual API controllers has not been done due to time constraints.
 Whilst the controllers are lightweight and contain very little actual logic, they are where I enrich the responses with hypermedia, so this being a core feature of a REST API means it must have test coverage.

 ## References & Inspiration